KeiranY/tarkov-bronzeman/README.md

 ## Configuration items

+`unlocks.raid`, if true allows you to unlock items extracted from a raid (unlikely you'd want this disabled)

-`allowRunThrough`, if true allows you to unlock items even if the raid was a "Run Through".
+`unlocks.raidRunThrough`, if true allows you to unlock items even if the raid was a "Run Through".

-`allowDeath`, if true allows you to unlock items even if you died/were MIA.
+`unlocks.raidDeath`, if true allows you to unlock items even if you died/were MIA.

-`unlockFromInventory`, if true will unlock any items already in your player inventory.
+`unlocks.inventory`, if true will unlock any items already in your player inventory.

+`unlocks.quests`, if true unlocks any items receieved as quest rewards.

+`unlocks.foundInRaidOnly`, if true will only unlock "Found in raid" items.
+Affects both raids and inventory unlocks.

 `hideItems`, if true will remove locked items from trader inventories, if false will set their stock to 0 instead.